Alvarez defeats Golovkin on points in trilogy bout

 "Thank you my friend, we gave the fans three great fights," said the Mexican.

-They had a warm embrace after the fight, despite their rivalry turning sour in the four-year wait for the trilogy encounter, which saw Alvarez retain the IBF, WBA (Super), WBO and WBC titles.
+They shared a warm embrace after the fight, despite their rivalry turning sour in the four-year wait for the trilogy encounter, which saw Alvarez retain the IBF, WBA (Super), WBO and WBC titles.

 Golovkin said: "I want to shake hands with Canelo.
 Congrats to all his team.
-He's a real warrior, if you don't understand that, you don't understand nothing."
+He's a real warrior - if you don't understand that, you don't understand nothing."

 Thrilling trilogy ends with a whimper